MichelleGri/memory-royale/README.md

 ### Header

-The header appears at the top of the game page and includes three aspects: the game title "Memory Royale", a logo of the movie Encanto, and a ‘Play’ button.
+The header appears at the top of the game page and includes three aspects: the game title "Memory Royale", a logo of the movie Encanto, and a ‘Play!’ button.
 All these aspects are centred on the page to provide symmetry and consistency on the game page.
-The ‘Play!’ button allows the user to re-start the game at any point.
+The ‘Play!’ button allows the user to re-start the game at any time.

 ![Header](README-files/header.JPG)

 ### Score Area
 The score area section includes three aspects: a message display that changes as the user plays the game, a score display, and a highscore display.
-Emojis have been added to all these messages to increase user interest and engagement with the game.
+Emojis have been added to all messages to increase user interest and engagement with the game.
+Message – the message changes according to the following rules:

+Message at the start of the game: "Start playing""

 ![Score Area](README-files/score-area.JPG)

-Message – the message changes according to the following rules:
-When the user does not find a match between two cards:
+When the player does not find a match between two cards:
 “Keep guessing!”

 ![Score Area message1](README-files/message-keep-guessing!.JPG)

-When the user finds a match between two cards:
+When the player finds a match between two cards:
 “That’s a match!”

 ![Score Area message2](README-files/message-that's-a-match!.JPG)

-When the user finishes the game by matching all cards:
+When the player finishes the game by matching all cards:
 “You won the game!”

 ![Score Area message3](README-files/message-you-won-the-game!.JPG)

-When the user does not match all cards and the score equals to zero:
+When the player does not match all cards and the score equals to zero:
 “Game Over!”

 ![Score Area message4](README-files/message-game-over!.JPG)

 ### Game Area
-The game is the main feature of the game and includes the game board.
+The game area is the main feature of the game and includes the game board.
 It is set against a light green background.
 This colour was chosen from the Encanto logo.
-There are 12 cards, all facing down as the game starts.
-The cards are white with a Disney Encanto logo.
+There are 12 cards, all facing down as the game starts, with a white background and a Disney Encanto logo.
 The cards layout includes 3 rows and 4 columns.

 #### Front Cards